kuhnmey/Veekee-Signature-Bridal-Collection-Sales-Dashboard/README.md

 - Which silhouette generates the highest average order value?
 - Which states and channels bring in the most revenue?
 - How does payment plan choice affect deposit percentage?
+- Which sales consultants have the highest client ratings?
 - Where are the bottlenecks in order turnaround time?

 ## 📁 Data Note